DuyTran04/VAA-010100085803-Artificial-Intelligence-Group-5/README.md

 CARO CỔ ĐIỂN

-Description: Hello everyone, welcome to my project caro game.
-My project have 2 file (caro_menu.py and caro.py) But you just need read my code: caro_menu.py and caro.py (update 9 part 2)
+Description: Hello everyone, welcome to my caro game project.This project have 2 file (caro_menu.py and caro.py) You can need read my code: caro_menu.py and caro.py (update 9 part 2)

-I hope you guys enjoy!
+I hope your guys enjoy!

 HAVE FUN!!!!